-There are three main varieties of meteorites:
+There are three main varieties of meteorites

-Irons (4 per cent of falls): These are metallic iron-nickel masses, predominantly from the cores of melted asteroids.
+Irons (4 per cent of falls): these are metallic iron-nickel masses, predominantly from the cores of melted asteroids.

 Meteorites have been pelting the Earth throughout geological history.
 Sixty-six million years ago, an asteroid (essentially a giant meteorite) slammed into the Yucatán Peninsula in Mexico, causing a mass extinction that wiped out the dinosaurs.
 Had that meteorite missed, there would be no cows, cats, pigs or people on this planet right now.

 Mars’ heavily cratered southern hemisphere attests to its bombardment by asteroids; the relatively low surface gravity of the Red Planet (only 38 per cent as strong as the Earth’s) suggests it would be feasible to launch rocks during a giant impact.
 But there was no proof that Martian meteorites had actually landed on Earth until 1983, when NASA scientists analyzed the gas bubbles trapped inside impact-melted glass within a basaltic meteorite found in Antarctica.
 The chemical and isotopic composition of those bubbles precisely matched that of the atmosphere measured on the surface of Mars by the Viking spacecraft lander in 1976.

 Although there are close to 200 Martian meteorites in collections worldwide, many of the specimens are actually different pieces of the same rock.
-A good estimate of number of separate Martian meteorites is 135, which provide scientists unparalleled access to evidence bearing on the geological history of the Martian crust.
+A good estimate of the number of separate Martian meteorites is 135, which provide scientists unparalleled access to evidence bearing on the geological history of the Martian crust.
 These rocks are scientifically important, commercially valuable, and a key component of fine collections.